Peter1907/math-magicians/README.md

 # Description the project.

 A SPA built using React.
-It contains a calculator & tow other sections.
+It contains a calculator & two other sections.

 ## Built With